New Zealand Education - Think New Logo

 Careers

 You'll be ready for a career in many design-oriented fields within the public and private sectors.
-You might work as an industrial, interior or product designer, an art director, visual effects artist, jeweler, exhibition designer, digital animator or a web designer.
+You might work as an industrial, interior or product designer, an art director, visual effects artist, jeweller, exhibition designer, digital animator or a web designer.

 Because you'll gain a broad range of skills during your studies, you'll also be able to find opportunities for careers beyond the mainstream profession.